tc-ca/cloud-rmmr-ui-angular/README.md

 ## CDTS & WET Integration

-The web app integrates the latest Canada.ca CDTS template for intranet sites: https://ssl-templates.services.gc.ca/app/cls/WET/gcweb/v4_0_27/cdts/appTop/apptop_all-en.shtml
+The web app integrates the latest Canada.ca CDTS template: https://ssl-templates.services.gc.ca/app/cls/WET/gcweb/v4_0_27/cdts/appTop/apptop_all-en.shtml

 It also makes use of the Web Experience Toolkit (WET) and plugins: